 The purpose of the Journal of Exercise Rehabilitation is to identify the effects of exercise rehabilitation on a variety of diseases and to identify mechanisms for exercise rehabilitation treatment.
 The Journal of Exercise Rehabilitation aims to serve as an intermediary for objective and scientific validation on the effects of exercise rehabilitation worldwide.

 The types of manuscripts include research articles, review articles, and articles invited by the Editorial Board.
 The Journal of Exercise Rehabilitation contains 6 sections: Basic research on exercise rehabilitation, Clinical research on exercise rehabilitation, Exercise rehabilitation pedagogy, Exercise rehabilitation education, Exercise rehabilitation psychology, and Exercise rehabilitation welfare.

 Only articles that are scientifically identified and originally developed as the results of new, significant, and recent study on the medical information and knowledge associated with the above-mentioned fields can be published in this Journal.
 All articles should be conducted ethically and comply with policies of management of the Korean Society of Exercise Rehabilitation.
 Articles that have been already published or submitted for publication elsewhere cannot be submitted to this journal, and articles that have been published in this Journal cannot be published elsewhere without permission.
 The Korean Society of Exercise Rehabilitation holds all copyrights of all the manuscripts that have been submitted and permitted for publication in this Journal.

-Emerging Sources Citation Index (ESCI), PubMed, PubMed Central, Scopus, DOI/Crossref, Korea Citation Index, Google Scholar and ScienceCentral.
+Emerging Sources Citation Index (ESCI), PubMed, PubMed Central, Scopus, Directory of Open Access Journals (DOAJ), DOI/Crossref, Korea Citation Index, Google Scholar and ScienceCentral.